jbarciv/DNN-FittyPlot/README.md

 # DNN-FittyPlot
 Code developed during the completion of the bachelor's thesis titled *"Computational Study of Oscillatory Growth Instability in Directional Solidification of Alloys"* as part of a Research Initiation Fellowship (RIF) at the IMDEA Materials research center.

 The work undertaken within this thesis has also led to the publication of a peer-reviewed article focusing on the mechanisms of the buoyancy-induced oscillatory growth instability in directional solidification.
-If you find this work (or code) helpful please consider citing
+If you find this work (or code) helpful please consider citing.
 ```
 @article{barbera2023,
 	doi = {10.1088/1757-899X/1281/1/012050},